-If there was one takeaway from Tuesday’s Consensus: Invest conference on Tuesday, it was chairs, most of them empty.
+If there was one takeaway from Tuesday’s Consensus: Invest conference, it was chairs, most of them empty.

 The annual conference, which started just last year, is targeted at professional investment players testing the waters of cryptocurrency and blockchain—people like financial advisors, hedge fund managers, venture capitalists, and the many tax lawyers and functionaries who trail behind.
 It’s organized by CoinDesk, and complements the larger, more general Consensus conference every spring.